-One of my good friends and mentors recently talked to me about the key to understanding identity versus ability.
+One of my good friends and mentors once talked to me about the key to understanding identity versus ability.
 Ever since he said this, I’ve been meditating on its truth.

 I understand that I’m in the position I’m in not because of my own ability, but because of my identity.
 I am a child of God and everything else springs forth from that.
 All blessings come from Him.
 There’s no use in boasting in my own work because it’s not mine!
 I’m inheriting these things from God for His purposes.

 If I lose sight of this, I can easily get insecure or begin to worry, thinking that I’m not good enough.
 But I know I’m a child of God and I can rely on this truth in both the good and bad times.
 When I am weak, He is strong.
 His grace is sufficient.

 Being a child of God is like being in one country, not realizing that your dad is the king of another country.
 You live in rags where you are, barely getting by, not realizing that you could be living as a prince or princess in another place.
 You need to go back home!